Additional profile information on Alfred Thompson at Google+

 In first grade reading is a specific subject.
 By second grade reading is a part of just about every subject.
 Long before high school reading is long gone as an independent course but students still learn new words and use reading in every course they take.
 That's the model we need to follow for computer applications.

-This is the fourteenth in a series of posts based on the book Programming Proverbs by Henry Ledgard.
+This is the fifteenth in a series of posts based on the book Programming Proverbs by Henry Ledgard.
 The index for the series is an earlier post and discussion of the list as a whole is taking place in the comments there.
 Comments on this "proverb" are of course very welcome here.